VOLTTRON/tag-based-config-generators/README.md

     The entry point to all the config generator is a single command "volttron-config-gen" which accepts four parameters
     - the semantic model
     - the data store
-    - the agent for which we want to generate the configuration and
+    - the agent for which configuration should be generated
-    - the configuration file specific to the generator itself
+    - the configuration file specific to the generator itself Example
     ```
     volttron-confi-gen ucsd_brick neo4j driver configurations/driver/driver.config.ucsd
     ```

 7. Output:
          1. Generated config files will be in the path provided in configuration.
-         2. Relative path is relative to the directory from which the command is run.
+         2. Relative path are resolved relative to the directory from which the command is run.
          3. If no output path is provided in configuration file, then by default output gets written to
             ```<execution directory>/<site name>_<config type>_configs```.
 For example, driver configs will be in ```<execution directory>/<site name>_driver_configs```
          4. Details of all devices that couldn't be processed will be in the errors subdirectory

 # Configuration for DriverConfigGenerator
 The configuration file for this config generator script consists of four types of data